jdeluyck/kcoreorg-website/_posts/2016/2016-02-06-using-adb-with-a-oneplus-x-on-linux.md

 ---
 id: 1127
-title: 'Using adb with a OnePlus X on Linux&#8230;'
+title: 'Using adb with a OnePlus X on Linux...'
 date: 2016-02-06T07:49:42+02:00
 author: Jan
 layout: single